zji90/SCRAT/README.md

 ## SCRAT Example Data

 SCRAT example data from GM12878 and HEK293T single-cell ATAC-seq are available on Github: https://github.com/zji90/SCRATdata

+## Q an A

+Why SCRAT installation fails on my computer?

+If both 32-bit and 64-bit R are installed on your computer, it is possible that SCRAT fails to be installed.
+In this case please uninstall the 32-bit R and only keep the 64-bit R and then try installing SCRAT again.

 ## Contact the Author
 Author: Zhicheng Ji, Weiqiang Zhou, Hongkai Ji